Trosolwg y cwrs

 |Nifer y ceisiadau a dderbynnir fel arfer||Please contact the school for more information.|

-CC including Biology or Human Biology with (where applicable) a pass in the practical element of the A level.
+CC-CD including grade C in Biology or Human Biology.
+A pass in the practical element of the A Level ir normally required.
 Please note, General Studies and Critical Thinking will not be accepted.

 Derbynnir Tystysgrif Her Sgiliau Bagloriaeth Cymru Uwch yn lle un pwnc Safon Uwch (ar y graddau a restrir uchod) ac eithrio unrhyw bynciau penodol.